NathanWycoff/prox_alasso/README.txt

 ---
 Figures 3-6 may be reproduced by running the script "parrun.sh".
+This involves running about 500 simulations in parallel over 10 processes, which will take several days.
 Make sure you :
 1) Have installed gnu-parallel (maybe via "sudo apt install parallel").
 2) Have given "parrun.sh" execution permission (maybe via "chmod +x parrun.sh").